What is a Data Lake?

 What is data lake architecture?

 At its core, a data lake is a storage repository with no set architecture of its own.
-In order to make the most of its capabilities, it requires a wide range of tools, technologies, and compute engines that help optimise the integration, storage, and processing of data.
+In order to make the most of its capabilities, it requires a wide range of tools, technologies, and compute engines that help optimize the integration, storage, and processing of data.
 These tools work together to create a cohesively layered architecture, one that is informed by big data and runs on top of the data lake.
-This architecture may also form the operating structure of a data lake-house.
-Every organisation has its own unique configuration, but most data lake-house architectures feature the following:
+This architecture may also form the operating structure of a data lakehouse.
+Every organization has its own unique configuration, but most data lakehouse architectures feature the following:

 - Resource management and orchestration.
 A resource manager enables the data lake to consistently execute tasks by allocating the right amount of data, resources, and computing power to the right places.